Frequently Asked Questions

 1. What is Spaceneedle Volleyball?

 Spaceneedle is part of the USA Volleyball Association and we are members of the Puget Sound Region.
 Our club has organized practices two or three times a week depending on each team.
-The teams participate in tournaments around the Seattle area (throughout Washington State), Canada and national events in California, Florida - and we have even traveled to Spain.
+The teams participate in tournaments around the Seattle area (throughout Washington State), Canada and national events in Oregon, California, Minneapolis, Florida - and we have even traveled to Spain.
 Spaceneedle helps players to develop their skills and also teaches them to compete against other players and other club teams.
 It's a good way for players to get ready to play for their middle school, high school, and compete for a scholarship to play in college.
 We offer coaching, training and on-going teaching of CAP (USA Volleyball) and Gold Medal Squared system.
 We have good relationships with high schools, clubs, colleges, and national coaches throughout the US.
 We are AVCA members and are in good standing with the USAV.
 Our goal is to make volleyball players ready for the next level.
 Our philosophy is to make competitive players through nurturing coaching with strong training in a family environment.

 2. How long does the season last for Spaceneedle?